quocnapy2001/Gas-Storage-Trading/README.md

     + from 31/10/2020 to 30/09/2024

 ## Analyze Price Data:
-Although the provided data can be collected daily but I want to assume that this is a case where I can only have access to monthly data and the output required to be daily then in such that what can I do?
+Even though gas prices can often be observed daily, I assume that I only have access to monthly data.
+If a daily series were needed in this case, the challenge would be how to generate higher-frequency estimates from lower-frequency observations.
+This leads to the use of interpolation and extrapolation in the following steps.

 ### Objective:
  1. Estmiate the purchase price for any data in the past (Interpolate).
  2. Extrapolate prices for one more year beyong the last available month-end point